sayheylaura/delivery-job-generator/README.md

 -   Install [Node.js](https://nodejs.org/en/)
 -   Install [Git](https://www.git-scm.com/)
 -   Create a project in the Google Cloud Console, enable the Maps JavaScript API and get an API key.
-[This tutorial](https://developers.google.com/maps/gmp-get-started) from the Google Maps Platform documentation will set you up un running!
+[This tutorial](https://developers.google.com/maps/gmp-get-started) from the Google Maps Platform documentation will set you up and running!

 ### Installation